 - Essential fats like Omega 3 fats are essential for the body.
 SOurces of them are fish oils, walnuts, flax seeds

 Morning sickness is part and parcel of pregnancy.
 Foods like lemon water with ginger, coconut water, or foods like dry biscuits help relieve morning sickness.
 Salads and curd help ease constipation and heartburn.

 Breakfast is the most essential meal of the day, and it is mandatory for expecting women.
 Skipping breakfast can make you feel tired and lethargic.
 This is because you have been hungry during the night and that causes your blood sugar level to drop.
 You can start your day with nutritious breakfast as indicated below:

-- 1 bowl of oatmeal with fresh fruits – These have important vitamins and fibre.
+- 1 bowl of oatmeal, fresh fruits nuts, and a glass of milk – These have important vitamins and fibre.

-- 1 plate rava upma or poha or vermicelli with vegetables – These nourish you with multi nutrients and fibre.
+- 1 plate rava upma or poha or vermicelli with eggs or vegetables such as sprouts – These nourish you with multi nutrients and fibre.-

-- A vegetable omelette or vegetable sandwich – the best source of proteins
+- A vegetable omelette or vegetable sandwich with cheese – the best source of proteins

 - 2 parathas with fillings of dal, potatoes, carrots, spinach or mixed veggies with curd – these provide fibre, calcium and vitamins.